 MEF IS provides food for students throughout the school day.
-Students may have morning snack, lunch, and an afternoon snack while at school.
-PreSchool and PreKindergarten also receive breakfast on arrival.
-Parents may choose to provide a healthy snack from home for their children to eat at morning interval time.
-Examples of appropriate snacks are fresh fruit or vegetables cut up for ease of eating, muesli bar, dried fruit or nuts (not peanuts please due to nut allergies with some of our students), sushi, muffin or baked goods, cheese and crackers.
-Please do not send chippies or candy or other processed food.
+Students are offered morning breakfast, lunch, and an afternoon snack while at school.
+Parents may choose to provide healthy food from home for their children to eat at breakfast, lunch and snack times.
+Examples of appropriate snacks are fresh fruit or vegetables cut up for ease of eating, muesli bar, or dried fruit, sushi, baked goods, or cheese and crackers.
+We do not allow any nuts at school due to nut allergies with some of our students.
+Importantly we are a healthy school that promotes a healthy learning environment, therefore we do not allow chips, candy, or other sweets at our school.
+We also do not allow food sharing between students.